charlesnicholson/nanocobs/README.md

 ```
 ## Developing

 `nanocobs` uses [catch2](https://github.com/catchorg/Catch2) for unit and functional testing; its unified mega-header is checked in to the `tests` directory.
+To build and run all tests on macOS or Linux, run `make -j` from a terminal.
+To build + run all tests on Windows, run the `vsvarsXX.bat` of your choice to set up the VS environment, then run `make-win.bat` (if you want to make that part better, pull requests are very welcome).

-To build and run all tests, just run `make -j` from a terminal after cloning.
-It's really amazing how long it takes to compile Catch2, thanks C++!
+Also, it's really amazing how long it takes to compile the Catch2 amalgamated file, thanks C++!

 The presubmit workflow compiles `nanocobs` on macOS, Linux (gcc) 32/64, Windows (msvc) 32/64.
 It also builds weekly against a fresh docker image so I know when newer stricter compilers break it.